 After winning the Junior Men U18 Shortboard on Tuesday, ESA All-Star Carl Burger also made it to the finals in Boy U14 and Boys U16, earning a second and fourth place, respectively.

-For a second year in a row, Virginia’s Blayr Barton took top spots in both the Boys U16 and the Open Shortboard divisions.
+For the second year in a row, Virginia’s Blayr Barton took top spots in both the Boys U16 and the Open Shortboard divisions.
 Barton gained ESA-sponsored slots into the WSL QS event in Barbados in November, and the next Pro Jr event offered along the East Coast in 2020.

 ESA All-Star Kanoa Wong and Florida’s Kai DeLorenzo will also have an opportunity to represent the ESA at the upcoming Barbados event from their final standings in their divisions.